Annapurna Base Camp Yoga Trek 8 D / 7 N

 Below is a list of items to pack for your trekking trip to ensure a comfortable and enjoyable experience:

 Footwear: Comfortable hiking boots that have been tried and tested before your trek starts, and spare boot laces.
-Also, 2-3 pairs of good quality walking socks made from Merino wool, which are odourless.

 Trekking Gear: Walking or hiking poles, waterproof jacket, fleece jacket, down jacket (in winter or for higher altitudes), 2-3 hiking shirts, thin & warm hiking trousers, thermal underwear, warm hat, warm gloves, neck warmer, sun hat, sunglasses, and 2 refillable water bottles (each at least 1 litre).